Quantum Care is committed to putting our residents first and we want our future residents to feel at home when they come to stay with us.

 How much does it cost?

 The manager of the home will explain the charges to you and provide further information on benefits or assistance to which you may be entitled.
 The amount that you pay towards the charge depends on your individual circumstances and levels of savings.
-You can request a list of fees from your local home or from our head office.
+You can see the fees for each home in their individual Indicative Fees Guide which is located on each home's page.